publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt5/m__us_usc_t29_s1147.md

         (2) $250,000.

-        The private sector organization described in subsection (b) of this section and contracted with by the Secretary shall be obligated for the balance of the cost of the National Summit.
+        The private sector organization described in subsection (b) and contracted with by the Secretary shall be obligated for the balance of the cost of the National Summit.

     (k) __Contracts__